jesusizq/mesh-processor/README.md

 # Mesh Processor

 The `mesh-processor` is a high-performance C++ microservice designed to handle heavy geometric processing tasks.
-Currently, it focuses on triangulating 2D polygons, with a scalable architecture to support additional mesh-related operations in the future.
+Currently, it focuses on triangulating 2D polygons using the ear clipping algorithm, with a scalable architecture to support additional mesh-related operations in the future.

-It exposes a simple HTTP API to receive polygon data and return the triangulated mesh.
+It exposes a simple HTTP API to receive polygon data and return triangulated indices that can be used for wireframe visualization or mesh rendering.

 ## Prerequisites